Blue Mountains New South Wales, Australia Travel Guide

 A quick glance at principles for ethical and sustainable visits.

 The Blue Mountains are an international treasure.
-Your actions directly help its preservation.
+Your actions directly contribute to its preservation.

 Respect for Aboriginal heritage and local communities enriches your travel experience.